 Court-Ordered Drug or Alcohol Evaluations

 The drug assessment for court or an alcohol assessment for court can be ordered by a judge or be done preemptively.
-These are often ordered when there is substance abuse involved in the case.
+These are often ordered when there is substance abuse involved in the case such as reckless driving or driving under the influence.
 They can be part of a sentencing procedure as well if the state allows it to be.
 Any substance evaluation can be completed in a certified state agency.
 The person who is on trial or has been convicted pays for the evaluation.
 It can cost anywhere from 100 to 150 dollars.

 - Possession of drugs or alcohol (can be ordered for minors)